Last Updated: March 18, 2023

 How to protect your vision

-Don’t stare directly at the sun and be aware of reflections from snow, water, sand and pavement.
-If you’re a welder, hairdresser, lighting technician, paint and resin worker, or work outdoors, be sure you’re in the know about potential risks and how to avoid UV exposure.
+Don’t stare directly at the sun; be aware of reflections from snow, water, sand, and pavement.
+If you’re a welder, lighting technician, paint and resin worker, or work outdoors, be sure you’re in the know about potential risks and how to avoid UV exposure.

 Protect your peepers

-Wear sunglasses that are 100% UV blocking against both UVA and UVB rays, and are close-fitting with a wrap-around style frame to help keep light out.
-If you wear corrective contact lenses, consider wearing UV-blocking contact lenses for an added layer of UV protection.
-In addition to cataracts, these steps help protect against:
+Wear sunglasses that are 100% UV-blocking against UVA and UVB rays.
+They should be close-fitting with a wrap-around style frame to help keep UV light out.
+Wear a wide-brimmed hat when outdoors for added protection.

 Stay informed

-Get regular eye exams to monitor eye health, maintain good vision and keep up-to-date on the latest in UV protection.
+See your optometrist for regular comprehensive eye examinations to monitor eye health, maintain good vision, and stay up-to-date on the latest in UV protection.

 Children are at high risk